grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

 The following plugins are also required to be installed within the EKS cluster:
-- Amazon EBS CSI Driver: Enables Kubernetes to dynamically provision and manage EBS volumes as persistent storage for applications.
+- **Amazon EBS CSI Driver**: Enables Kubernetes to dynamically provision and manage EBS volumes as persistent storage for applications.
 We use this to provision the node volumes for Loki.
-- Amazon EKS Pod Identity Agent: Manages AWS IAM roles for pods, allowing fine-grained access control to AWS resources without needing to store credentials in containers.
+- **Amazon EKS Pod Identity Agent**: Manages AWS IAM roles for pods, allowing fine-grained access control to AWS resources without needing to store credentials in containers.
 This is how Loki will access the S3 bucket.
-- CoreDNS: Provides internal DNS service for Kubernetes clusters, ensuring that services and pods can communicate with each other using DNS names.
+- **CoreDNS**: Provides internal DNS service for Kubernetes clusters, ensuring that services and pods can communicate with each other using DNS names.
-- kube-proxy: Maintains network rules on nodes, enabling communication between pods and services within the cluster.
+- **kube-proxy**: Maintains network rules on nodes, enabling communication between pods and services within the cluster.

-You must also install an OIDC provider on the EKS cluster.
+You must also install an **OIDC (OpenID Connect) provider** on the EKS cluster.
 This is required for the IAM roles and policies to work correctly.
 If you are using EKSctl, you can install the OIDC provider using the following command:

 ```bash
 eksctl utils associate-iam-oidc-provider --cluster loki --approve
 ```
-**This may be installed by default when creating the EKS cluster using EKSctl.**
+**This may be installed by default when creating the EKS cluster using EKSctl and the above config.**

 ## Create three S3 buckets

+{{< admonition type="WARNING" >}}
+ **DO NOT** use the default bucket names;  `chunk`, `ruler` and `admin`.
+Choose a **unique** name for each bucket.
+For more information see the following [security update](https://grafana.com/blog/2024/06/27/grafana-security-update-grafana-loki-and-unintended-data-write-attempts-to-amazon-s3-buckets/).
+{{< /admonition >}}

 Before deploying Loki, you need to create two S3 buckets; one to store logs (chunks), the second to store alert rules.
 You can create the bucket using the AWS Management Console or the AWS CLI.
 The bucket name must be globally unique.
 For this guide, we will use the bucket names `loki-aws-dev-chunks` and `loki-aws-dev-ruler` **but you should choose your own unique names when creating your own buckets**.